 One of the most professional and up-to-date online magazines directly aimed at web developers and designers, A List Apart is home to a multitude of exceptional articles dealing with everything from coding and techniques to design and user experience.
 If you want to do some light reading and learn from the experience and advice of other experts in the field, browsing through the articles here is a great resource.

 Don’t miss… Building Nonlinear Narratives for the Web offers great insight into the notion that the scattered, modular nature of modern websites requires that narratives about our content are allowed to be free-flowing and not follow the traditional “beginning, middle, end” structure of storytelling.
-Also check out Reframing Accessibility for the Web, which attacks some of our own inherent prejudices about web users with disabilities and how developers can move forward designing for accessibility, regardless of the user at the other end.
+Also check out Reframing Accessibility for the Web, which of our own inherent prejudices about web users with disabilities and how developers can move forward designing for accessibility, regardless of the user at the other end.

 8. Coding Dojo Algorithm Prep (visit)

 For new developers, it’s so incredibly important to get familiar with programming algorithms as early as possible – so much so, that they become second nature.

 Don’t miss… Coding Dojo created a free Algorithm Training Platform that will help build your coding muscles and nail coding fundamentals before diving into learning how to code!
 The Algorithm Training Platform takes you through a series of problems that become more challenging as levels progress.
 After each challenge, there’s a video with a Coding Dojo instructor who walks through how he or she would personally solve the algorithm.